Dark Kingdom: Queen Beryl

 Queen Beryl (クイン・ベリル, Kuin Beriru), named after the mineral beryl, is the first main antagonist in the Sailor Moon series.
 Beryl has immense magical power and uses it to channel the life energy harvested by her servants into the entity Queen Metaria.
 In most versions of the story, Beryl has the ability to corrupt others into her service.

 Before the events of Sailor Moon, Beryl is a young girl on Earth during the age of the Silver Millennium.
 Beryl is in love with Prince Endymion, but her love is unrequited.
 After discovering Endymion's relationship with Princess Serenity, she sides with Queen Metaria and is corrupted.
 Beryl mobilizes the Earth in a war against the Moon Kingdom, killing Endymion while he is protecting Serenity, leading to the princess' own suicide.
 Though killed by Sailor Venus with the Holy Moon Sword, Beryl is reborn in the 20th century, regaining the memories of her past life upon finding Queen Metaria while traveling to D-Point in the Arctic.
 She becomes Queen of the Dark Kingdom, communicating with Metaria while recruiting her reincarnated generals Jadeite, Nephrite, Zoisite, and Kunzite, to find the Silver Crystal.
 Beryl is able to summon the reincarnated Prince Endymion, Mamoru Chiba, to her side, as a lifeless thrall after he dies and is revived with a fragment of the Silver Crystal inside him.
 Beryl fails in her attempt to get the Silver Crystal and is killed by Sailor Venus with the Holy Moon Sword.
-In Sailor Moon Crystal, Beryl's demise was altered to have her necklace, which maintained her existence, shattered by the Holy Moon Sword wielded by Sailor Moon.

-In the first anime adaptation, Beryl attacks Tokyo while Usagi Tsukino and the other Sailor Guardians are searching for the Moon Princess.
+In the original anime adaptation, Beryl attacks Tokyo while Usagi Tsukino and the other Sailor Guardians are searching for the Moon Princess.
 She also kidnaps and brainwashes Mamoru to love her and to kill Usagi.
 But he breaks free of her control and fatally wounds Beryl.
-Having lost everything, Beryl begs Metaria for more power, which results in Metaria possessing Beryl's body, transforming her into an enormous being.
+Having lost everything, Beryl begs Metaria for more power which results in Metaria possessing Beryl's body, transforming her into an enhanced appearance.
 Usagi confronts the Beryl/Metaria being as Princess Serenity and a battle ensues in which Usagi obliterates Beryl along with Metaria, destroying the two for good.